Juchipila: History

-Prior to Spanish contact, Juchipila was a Caxcan altepetl called the Señorío de Juchipila in Spanish sources.
+Prior to Spanish contact, Juchipila was a Caxcan taxtukayul called the Señorío de Juchipila in Spanish sources.
 The Caxcanes had invaded the area in the 13th century from Tuitlán, now known as La Quemada.

 The archaeological site of Las Ventanas, also known as the Peñol de Juchipila, is located next to the village of El Remolino, 5 km south of the municipal seat of Juchipila.
 Structures at the site date from the late Classic and Postclassic periods, and other structural and archaeological remains indicate inhabitation as early as the first centuries AD.
 Las Ventanas was one of the most heavily fortified of ancient Mesoamerican sites.
 Its upper citadel, set above sheer cliffs and accessible only by a steep and narrow stairway with switchbacks, features some of the finest stonework of its kind in all of Mesoamerica.
 Beneath the citadel is a settlement zone covering more than 25 ha.

 Xiuhtecuhtli, the leader of Juchipila, was based at Las Ventanas (then known as Tlatlan or Tlaltan) when the Spanish first arrived in the area around 1530–1531.
-He and other Caxcan leaders led a vigorous resistance to Spanish colonization attempts throughout the 1830s, until the Spanish finally prevailed in the Mixtón War of 1540–1542.
+He and other Caxcan leaders led a vigorous resistance to Spanish colonization attempts throughout the 1530s, until the Spanish finally prevailed in the Mixtón War of 1540–1542.

 Franciscan friars founded the first monastery in what is now the town of Juchipila around 1532.
 The church of St. Francis of Assisi, the first built in the region and one of the first in Nueva Galicia, dates to 1627.

 From 1548 to 1786, Juchipila was designated an alcaldía mayor of Nueva Galicia, its territory extending from Villaneuva in the north to Moyahua in the south.
 It then became a subdelegacíon under the Intendancy of Guadalajara until 1804, when it was transferred along with Aguascalientes to the Intendancy of Zacatecas.

 After Mexican independence, Juchipila became of the original eleven partidos in the 1825 Constitution of Zacatecas, losing its eastern territories to Aguascalientes and its northern territories to the new partido of Villanueva.
 The partido of Nochistlán was separated from Juchipila in 1852.
 When partidos were abolished in 1916, Juchipila was divided into the municipalities of Apozol, Juchipila proper, Moyahua, and Mezquital del Oro.

 Administration

 The municipal government of Juchipila comprises a president, a councillor (Spanish: síndico), and ten trustees (regidores), six elected by relative majority and four by proportional representation.
-The current president of the municipality is Maria del Rocio Moreno Sánchez.
+The current president of the municipality is Jose Maria Castro Felix.